Probiotics for Dogs: What Are They?

 Sources of Probiotics for Dogs

 There are several ways to give your dog the probiotics they need.
-The important thing is to make sure this probiotic is safe for your dog.
-To know, you can bring your dog over for a quick consultation, where we’ll also talk about other parts of your dog’s
+The important thing is to make sure this probiotic is safe, so we recommend bringing your best friend over to the clinic first.
+In the meantime, here are the common ones:

 Probiotic Supplements